Coast and Waterways

 Bellingen River Watch

 Council is a program partner to Bellingen River Watch, a citizen science program managed by Oz Green.
+We provide the program with operational funds from our Environment Levy as well as in kind technical water quality support.
 Bellingen Riverwatch was created to provide consistent water quality data in the Bellinger and Kalang catchments following a disease outbreak that caused a mass death event of the Critically Endangered Bellinger River Snapping Turtle (BRST) in early 2015.
-We assist the volunteers and schools to test water quality each month and survey for maco-invertebrates twice a year by funding testing equipment and providing ongoing professional guidance to the team.
+The program assists volunteers and schools to test water quality each month and survey for maco-invertebrates twice a year by funding testing equipment and providing ongoing professional guidance.

 Beach Watch